The Death Railway is a horrific mark of World War II (WWII) of the harsh realities the Prisoners of War (POWs) and forced laborers endured.

 Hellfire Pass remains a memorial.

-Anzac Day is for the Australian and New Zealand POWs that died in Hellfire Pass.
-Although the day is for their own citizens, they also commemorate the deaths of others.
+Anzac Day commemorates the Australian and New Zealand POWs that died in Hellfire Pass and the deaths of others.

-Sergeant Seiichi Okada, also known as ‘Doctor Death’, worked near Hellfire Pass as a medical officer.
-His infamy lies in sending POWs who were close to death back to work, despite their failing health and closeness to death.
+Sergeant Seiichi Okada, also known as “Doctor Death”, worked near Hellfire Pass as a medical officer.
+His infamy lies in sending POWs back to work, despite their failing health and closeness to death.

-The Geneva Convention disallowed such treatment of prisoners.
-However, Japan did not sign the treaty.
-Therefore, they did not abide by its rules.
+The Geneva Convention disallowed such treatment of prisoners, but Japan didn’t sign the treaty and, therefore, didn’t abide by their rules.

-A Korean Guard, Arai Koei or ‘Mad Mongrel’, brutally beat POWs with shovels and bamboo to exert his authority.
+A Korean Guard, Arai Koei or “Mad Mongrel”, brutally beat POWs with shovels and bamboo shoots to exert his authority.

-His nickname originated from his “never wear out” resilience.
-Those he helped became known as the ‘Dunlop Force’ or ‘Dunlop’s Thousand’.
+His nickname “Weary” came from his “never wear out” resilience.
+Those he helped became the “Dunlop Force” or “Dunlop’s Thousand”.

-In March 1943, he moved to the northern most camp near Hellfire Pass.
-Using his expertise, he healed POWs and laborers suffering from beatings and the wilderness.
+In March 1943, he moved to the northernmost camp near Hellfire Pass.
+Using his expertise, he healed POWs and labourers suffering from beatings and the wilderness.

 Japanese soldiers forced a POW, Billy Griffiths, to uncover a camouflaged and booby-trapped ammunition dump.
 A blast took his sight and hands.
-While the Japanese left him for dead, Dunlop cared for him until the end of the war.
+The Japanese left hm for dead, but Dunlop cared for him until the end of the war.

-Boon Pong Sirivejjabhondu, a Siam merchant, used his contract with the Japanese Imperial Army to smuggle medicine and radio batteries to sick and dying POWs.
-The contract allowed him to enter the camps under little management.
+Boon Pong Sirivejjabhoundu, a Siamese merchant, used his contract with the Japanese Imperial Army to smuggle medicine and radio batteries to the sick and dying POWs.
+His arrangement with the Japanese allow him to enter the camps under little management.

 The Southeast Asian laborers received no compensation or reparations.

-As for the POWs, they returned to their respective countries after being rescued.
+As for the POWs, they returned to their respective countries after their rescue.

 JEATH War Museum

 The Japanese allowed prisoners and villagers to take photographs in the early stages.
-The workload was light and there were no epidemics of sickness yet.
-As well, they allowed prisoners to buy food from village traders and shops.
+The workload was light and there weren’t any epidemics of sickness yet.
+They even allowed prisoners to buy food from village traders and shops.

 When prisoners started dying, the Japanese forbade photographs.
 Trading became punishable by death.
-Laborers still wrote and drew sketches for a while but hid their pens and pencils by burying them.
+Laborers still wrote and drew sketches for a while and hid their pens and pencils by burying them.